Subaru BRAT: Features

-In Australia there were specialty features : Ag-quip / packages with graphics, Roo bar, sump guard & rear step bar.
+In Australia there were specialty features: Ag-quip / packages with graphics, Roo bar, sump guard & rear step bar.
 Wagon wheels were also optional.

 Manufacture

 It was an export-only model, never being officially sold in Japan.
 Due to this, the BRAT became a popular grey import vehicle in Japan.

-There were several locations that manufactured the vehicle :
+There were several locations that manufactured the vehicle:

 Subaru never considered marketing the BRAT in their home market, due to a truncating demand of pickup trucks that had been occurring since the late 1970s.
 The declining demand came as a result of Japanese customers shifting to station wagons at that time.

 In 1987, exports to North America ceased, but exports to Europe, Australia, Latin America, and New Zealand continued until 1994.

 Notable owners

-President Ronald Reagan owned a 1978 BRAT until 1998, which he kept at his ranch near Santa Barbara, California.
+United States president Ronald Reagan owned a 1978 BRAT until 1998, which he kept at his ranch near Santa Barbara, California.
 The vehicle has since been restored and returned to the ranch, which is now owned by the Young America's Foundation.

 Motorsport

-There have been several private enterprises that have used the BRAT / Brumby / MV Pickup in Motorsport events :
+There have been several private enterprises that have used the BRAT / Brumby / MV Pickup in Motorsport events: